 - help you feel more confident as you realise that you can do what you set out to do

 - put you in touch with other people

 Exercise can also:

-- help keep your weight under control, which is a problem for some medications for some types of mental illness
+- help keep your weight under control, which is a problem caused by some medications

 - reduce the chance of you getting diabetes and heart disease